JacobHsieh/Latency_Experiment/README.md

         * Processing _evcc_blockack.csv_, to calculate the time EVCC receives the SECC's response later.
         * Processing _evcc_send.csv_.
 Use SDP request data length to divide each testing round.
 Use 802.11 packet data length and packet information to divide each stage.
 Calculate the time EVCC sends the request packet.
         * Processing _secc_send.csv_.
 Use SDP response data length to divide each testing round.
 Use 802.11 packet data length and packet information to divide each stage.
 Combine with _evcc_blockack.csv_ to calculate the time EVCC receives the response packet.
         * There might be lost packets in the 802.11 sniffing pcap files.
 Manually add the time back according to the captured pcap files.
-If there are lost packets in _secc_send.csv_, use average block ack latency to calculate.
+If there are lost packets in _secc_send.csv_ or _evcc_blockack.csv_, use average block ack latency to calculate.
       * <a href="0612_exp/pcap_80211_csv_processing_no.ipynb"> pcap_80211_csv_processing_no.ipynb </a>
       * <a href="0612_exp/pcap_80211_csv_processing_max.ipynb"> pcap_80211_csv_processing_max.ipynb </a>
       * <a href="0612_exp/pcap_80211_csv_processing_max_VI.ipynb"> pcap_80211_csv_processing_max_VI.ipynb </a>
       * <a href="0612_exp/pcap_80211_csv_processing_max_VO.ipynb"> pcap_80211_csv_processing_max_VO.ipynb </a>
+    * <a href="0612_exp/retry_retransmission_80211_counting.ipynb"> retry_retransmission_80211_counting.ipynb </a>: 802.11 retry rate counting.
+No explicit difference.
+Not included in the paper.
 ## Packet Loss Rate Calculation
 * <a href="packetloss_calc/"> packetloss_calc </a>: Calculate packet loss rate of the 0420 and 0612 experiments.